 All transfer students must complete all of their respective departmental degree requirements, and, spend at least their last scheduled academic year at the Academy as full-time students in residence.
-This does not apply to students in the Maine Maritime Academy/Bath Iron Works apprentice program, the Small Craft Design, Small Craft Systems programs, and the joint degree program with Dokuz Eylül University.
+This does not apply to students in the Maine Maritime Academy/Bath Iron Works apprentice program, the Small Craft Design, and the Small Craft Systems programs.
 In addition, candidates for the USCG Third Officer licenses must complete CR303 (Junior Cruise) while enrolled at the Academy, unless this requirement is waived in writing by the appropriate Senior Training Officer and the Vice President for Academic Affairs.
 A minimum of 50 percent of Business and Logistics credit hours required for the International Business and Logistics academic major must be earned at Maine Maritime Academy.